The average lifespan of the American bully is 10-12 years.

 Regular American bully health checkups are always good for the American Bully, as they will help pick up any potential problems early on.

 American Bully can be a great pet choice for many families, but knowing what you are getting into before bringing one of these dogs into your home is essential.
 American Bullies have an average lifespan of 10-12 years, but they could live up to 18 years or longer with proper care and nutrition.
-Different breeds come in different shapes and sizes and will gain weight steadily throughout their lives if fed a healthy diet.
+Different breeds come in different shapes and sizes and will gain weight steadily throughout their lives if fed a healthy diet such as the Merle Bully.
 American Bullies’ common health issues include hip dysplasia, heart disease to Cataracts.
 However, by providing your pup with regular veterinary checkups and ensuring they eat a healthy diet, you can help them avoid the most significant health problems.
 Thanks for reading!